 Causes of Fever in Dogs

 Fevers in both dogs and humans are often symptomatic of an underlying condition that is causing the fever to occur, such as infections or ingestion of hazardous materials.
-Dogs may develop a fever in an attempt to ward off infection or inflammation from a variety of different conditions.
+Dogs may develop a fever in an attempt to ward off bacteria, viral infections, illness or inflammation from a variety of different conditions.

 For example, if a dog is suffering from an ear infection, a urinary tract infection, an infected or abscessed tooth, a bacterial or viral disease, an infected bite, or an infection of organs, then he may subsequently experience a fever as a symptom of the underlying infection or inflammation.

 In addition to these causes, a fever may also be symptomatic of the ingestion of poisonous materials, such as human medications or antifreeze.
 Some dogs also develop a fever in response to receiving vaccinations.
-In order to successfully treat a fever, it is important to determine the underlying cause of the fever in order to ensure it does not reoccur.
+In order to successfully treat a fever, it is important to determine the underlying cause of the fever in order to ensure it does not recur.

 Treatment: What to Do If Your Dog Has a Fever